emna-gha/flask-website-with-mongodb/README.md

 5) make sure you have installed flask, mongodb and the libraries nedded

-6) to run the code: python main.app
+6) to run the code: python main.py

 This project includes some screenshots for the demo if needed.